aviadra/Cloud-profiler/README.md

 This project is a fork of [gmartinerro](https://gist.github.com/gmartinerro/40831c8874ebb32bc17711af95e1416b), which gave me a good starting point.
 With that said, this version doesn't change the hosts file, so that it can be run without sudo.

 This project has some assumptions:
-- The script runs on either MacOS (tested only on Catalina and Mojave) or Windows (test on windows 10).
+- The script runs on either MacOS (tested only on Catalina and Mojave) or Windows (tested on windows 10).
 - You have [iTerm](https://iterm2.com/) installed when using a Mac.
 - Your system has python3 installed.